Zakaria-Latif/budgety-app/README.md

 javascript app

 #Thank you for downloading Budgety App i hope you like it 😊😊
+You can see the live version here : [budgety-app](https://money-manager-jsapp.netlify.app/)

 This is built and taught from a Udemy Course [The Complete JavaScript Course 2020: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/)